-Happiness is something you must create and give in order to receive and enjoy.
+Happiness is, typically, something you must be willing to create and give in order to receive and enjoy.
 Being happy can mean something different for everyone, but I’m sure there are a few laws of happiness we can all follow if we want to make the most of life.

 “Happiness cannot be traveled to, owned, earned, worn or consumed.
 Happiness is the spiritual experience of living every minute with love, grace and gratitude.” – Denis Waitley